 These are the technical guidelines for creating your AAUP Portfolio.
 Please refer to the AAUP Portfolio Guidelines for specific contract requirements and specifications.

 The Portfolio Tool is available to all Blackboard account holders.
 Faculty can begin building portfolios as soon as they have accounts.
 You will upload pdfs to add content to your personal portfolio.
 These pdfs should be evidence of your work, knowledge, and skills.
 You can modify your portfolio at any time during the creation process.

 The reason we ask that you upload pdfs is that pdfs will open in a browser and will not require the evaluator to download your materials onto their device in order to review.
 Saving to pdfs also tend to create smaller sized files than the original documents, especially if optimized.
-Smaller file sizes = shorter portfolio loading time, which make reviewers happy.
+Smaller file sizes = shorter portfolio loading time, which makes reviewers happy.

 When your pdfs are ready, create the portfolio container.
 This includes a name and description.
-Use the description for your own reference to differential between multiple portfolios or versions.
+Use the description for your own reference to differentiate between multiple portfolios or versions.
 After creating the container, build out the portfolio and add content.

 To Create a Portfolio:

 - Log into Blackboard using your Blackboard Account

 - Click on Portfolios from the Tools Menu on the left

 - Click Create Portfolio from the top of the main section.

 - Give it a Name